sgtcortez/Termsequel/README.md

     ```shell
     $ cd build
     $ cmake ../
-    $ cmake --build
+    $ cmake --build .
     ```
-    Since, this project is easy for Cmake, it can detects the operating system and the available compiler.
+    Since, this project is easy for CMake, it can detect the operating system and the available compiler.

     **Obs:** If you are in linux, and, do not have CMake, but, you have make installed, then, you can simple run `make` at the project root:
     ```shell